In-Depth: Deploy with vLLM

-In this tutorial, we will deploy a vLLM endpoint hosting mistralai/Mistral-7B-Instruct-v0.3 large language model. vLLM is one of the leading libraries for large language model inference, supporting many architectures and models that use them.
+In this tutorial, we will deploy a vLLM endpoint hosting deepseek-ai/deepseek-llm-7b-chat large language model. vLLM is one of the leading libraries for large language model inference, supporting many architectures and models that use them.

 For this example you need a Python environment running on your local machine, a Hugging Face account to create a Hugging Face token that is used to fetch the model weights and DataCrunch AI cloud account to create a deployment.